Women's Lacrosse Headgear FAQs

 Products are available currently.
-Please see our equipment page for models that have submitted a passing report compliant with ASTM F3137 and are deemed legal for play.
+Please visit the SEI website for a listing of models that have submitted a passing report compliant with ASTM F3137 and are deemed legal for play.

 ASTM standard F3137 is not a soft headgear standard.
 The standard itself makes no mention of soft.
 It is based on a performance standard.
 However, the testing protocol does require that the product meet a certain flexibility to insure that players who are wearing the product do not injure those who are not.

-Products will vary in cost and look.
-US Lacrosse does not have further details at this point on the cost and look of the headgear.
+Products vary in cost and design.
 Please contact manufacturers for more information.